xy3d/Facial-Attendance/README.md

-# Face Recognition and Image Capture
+# Facial Attendance with API and SQL integration

 This repository contains two Python scripts: one for face recognition using OpenCV and Haar cascades, and another for capturing images using a webcam.